Lobedu people: Origins

 The Balobedu originally migrated south from present day Zimbabwe to their present location in South Africa.
-The central Queendom village is Khethakoni, in the district of Balobedu.
+The central Queendom village is Khetlhakone, in the district of Balobedu.
 These Kalanga migrants consisted of the Mokwebo, who are the ancestors of all wild pig clans (ba ana golove/ba bina kolobe) like Mamabolo Ramafalo and Modjadji, the Nengwekhulu, who are the ancestors of all elephant clans (Ditlou); and the Ramabulana, ancestors of the other elephant clans (Ditlou), who are also uncles of the Nengwekhulus.
 All BaLobedu are descended from these three groups: BaKwevho, Nengwekhulu, and Ramabulana.
 The rest of the people are descendants of East Sotho or BaLaudi refugees and indigenous South Venda groups like BaNgona.
 As a result, the most common animal totems among BaLobedu are the wild pig (Goloe/Kolobe) and the elephant (Dou/Tlou).